brianobr/brianobr/README.md

 ## 🌟 Professional Summary
 With over 25 years of commercial experience in software administration, support, and development, I specialize in full-stack development, particularly with .NET technologies.
 My career spans collaborations with small businesses, global corporations, and government entities across the United States and abroad.
 I thrive on solving complex challenges, building impactful solutions, and exploring how Artificial Intelligence can transform society.

 Alongside my industry experience, I’ve dedicated 22 years as an Adjunct Faculty at Dallas College, empowering students to earn industry-recognized certifications and prepare for professional success.
-My commitment to growth, innovation, and mentoring has been a driving force throughout my journey in technology
+My commitment to growth, innovation, and mentoring has been a driving force throughout my journey in technology.

 ## 💻 Technical Skills
 With a robust foundation in software development, administration, and support, my technical expertise includes:

 **Programming & Development:**
--Full-stack development, specializing in *.NET technologies*, including *.NET MAUI*
+- Full-stack development, specializing in *.NET technologies*, including *.NET MAUI*
 - Proficient in **C++**, **Python**, and other programming languages
 - Expertise in **ARM templates**, **Bicep scripts**, and **Azure policy troubleshooting**